 As aspiring Christians but still imperfect Saints, we may not always understand the struggles of others or know how to help.
 But we can always love them, creating safe spaces where others—and often we ourselves—can struggle with the hard sayings in life.

 Our Savior Jesus Christ sees us differently—not as we currently are but as we may become.
 I am awed by the love He has for me, who does not deserve it, and for the love He has for all of us—no matter who we are, no matter how different we may be from those around us, and no matter what struggles we have in our lives.

 It is my testimony that God is love, that the gospel of Jesus Christ is a gospel of love, and that true discipleship requires sharing that love with all people.
 It is my hope that we will be able to recognize and reject those false systems of value that demean and divide and instead embrace the love that is true discipleship.

 The charity and uncommon service rendered at Kalaupapa serves as a reminder of the importance of erecting bridges instead of barriers, finding common ground instead of battleground, and valuing one another regardless of ethnicity and religiosity.
-To me it provides a vivid illustration of the need for Latter-day Saints to not only join hands but also to look outside the circle of our faith’s community and take Elder M. Russell Ballard’s charge seriously to “love one another.
-Be kind to one another despite our deepest differences.”

 By all means let’s continue to pray for the poor and needy, the sick, and those who mourn.
 But let’s all—every one of us—do more than pray.
 Let’s do what we can, according to our circumstances, to lift those arms that hang down.
 Let’s act in a way that will bless the poor and needy.